Dobefu/DLiteScript/docs/content/docs/standard-library/math/max.md

 +++
 title = 'math.max'
 linkTitle = 'max'
-description = 'Returns the larger of two numbers.' weight = 0 draft = false
+description = 'Find the larger of two numbers.
+Compare two number values and return the maximum value for mathematical calculations.
+Part of the math namespace.' weight = 0 draft = false
 +++